Tell anyone you are about to interview Kathryn Hahn and the response is inevitably the same: “I love her!”

 Yet as Hahn’s career continues its upward trajectory with roles such as Rachel in Private Life and the lead in the upcoming HBO comedy Mrs. Fletcher, it wouldn’t be a stretch to predict a lot more photo shoots in her future.
 If it’s the byproduct of something she feels as passionate about as Private Life, then so be it.
 “Well, you know, to be able to dance around and listen to fun music and try on really fancy clothes, what’s there to complain about?
 Not one damn thing.”

-Photography courtesy Andrew Eccles
+Photography by: Photography courtesy Andrew Eccles